Fort Lauderdale residential streets deemed ‘No Wake Zone’ due to king tides

 City of Fort Lauderdale Public Works Assistant Director Dr. Nancy Gassman said, “You can predict the timing of the tide, but you can’t predict exactly the elevation.
 And while you can predict the elevation based just on the astrological event, how the sun and the moon are interacting with Earth’s gravity to cause these tides, you can’t absolutely predict what the elevation is.”

+Some residents have lived in the neighborhood for years and have never seen anything like this.

+“I grew up in a house three doors that way,” said Colton Richardson, a resident.
+“Now I live right over there.”

-Colton Richardson, who was paddleboarding through his neighborhood, wasn’t sure if the king tides are getting worse despite the circumstances he found himself in.
+Richardson, who was paddleboarding through his neighborhood, wasn’t sure if the king tides are getting worse despite the circumstances he found himself in.
+He said he cannot remember ever having to paddle his way through the street as a child.

 “I don’t know, they’ve always been pretty bad,” Richardson said, “but I’ve never paddleboarded in the street before.”